manishalankala/Google-Cloud-Platform/README.md

-# Integrate jira with git
+# Integrate jira with git      (Jira tool with Git repository)

 Go to manage apps in jira